afranavas/Algorithm_for_Antenna_Problem/README.md

 ## Conclusion

-In conclusion, this project successfully implements a hybrid ANN-SVM model to predict S-parameter responses.
+In conclusion, this assignment successfully implements a hybrid ANN-SVM model to predict S-parameter responses.
 The model combines the feature extraction capabilities of ANNs with the predictive power of SVMs to achieve accurate results.
 Future work may involve exploring different model architectures, tuning hyperparameters, and incorporating additional data for further improvements.